-The International Division invites planners, as well as urban aficionados, to submit subject proposals for the 71st anniversary World Town Planning Day online conference, to be held on Sunday, November 8, 2020.
+The International Division invites planners, as well as urban aficionados, to participate in the 71st anniversary World Town Planning Day online conference on Sunday, November 8, 2020.
 The focus on the social pillars of equity, diversity, and inclusion aims to create a space in which all community stakeholders can join together to find solutions to thrive after public health crises.

 2019 World Town Planning Day Online Conference

 Equity, Diversity, and Inclusion in Addressing Climate Change

 The American Planning Association's International Division presented an online conference covering topics spanning resilience, environmental regulations, and sustainable cities.
 By adopting the holistic approach of equity, diversity, and inclusion, we hope to inspire to action as well as to promote urban planning as a pertinent field when addressing climate change worldwide.

 Webinar 1: Shared Experiences in Advancing Inclusive and Equitable Climate Adaptation and Resilience Planning and Coastal Management